 In today’s digital world, there seems to be an app for everything under the sun.
 But does that extend to hearing aids?
 In fact, it does!
 Entrepreneurs and developers have recognized the need to connect hearing aids to smartphones and are doing it in several different ways, including the development of hearing aid apps.

 There are multiple apps available that are for everyone, not just those with hearing loss.
 These apps let you test your hearing, analyze noise levels, and simulate hearing loss.
-Audicus’ own Hearing Test app is free and easy to use.
-You can use the app to quickly and accurately screen for hearing loss if you suspect you (or someone you know) is suffering from hearing loss.
-The app plays a series of tones through your headphones and is a great tool to utilize if you think you might have hearing loss.
+Audicus’ own Hearing Test is free and easy to use.
+You can use the desktop version to quickly and accurately screen for hearing loss if you suspect you (or someone you know) is suffering from hearing loss.
+The test plays a series of tones through your headphones and is a great tool to utilize if you think you might have hearing loss.

-Audicus also has integrated an app directly into hearing devices—the Audicus Tuner app works with the Solo sound amplifier, allowing wearers to order personalized amplifiers for the first time ever!
-The app has custom settings for many different listening environments, making it very easy to fine-tune your listening profile.
+Audicus also has integrated this test directly into hearing devices—the Audicus Online Hearing Test directly works with in conjunction with the Solo Smart Listening Device, allowing wearers to order personalized devices for the first time ever!
+The listening device has custom settings for many different listening environments, making it very easy to fine-tune your listening profile.

 The Hearing Loss Simulator app is useful for people with hearing loss that get frustrated with constantly explaining their condition.
 This app can simulate how common noises sound to a person with hearing loss, by muffling the sounds and lowering the volume.
 This app is a great tool to help friends and family understand exactly what hearing loss is like.